Start a Used Cooking Oils Trading Business in Dubai

 Documentation and logistics coordination for international shipments

-The licence does not cover refining, processing, or physical transformation of the oils.
-Traders who wish to blend or refine product will require an additional industrial activity licence.
+The license does not cover refining, processing, or physical transformation of the oils.
+Traders who wish to blend or refine product will require an additional industrial activity license.

 Setup Costs and Key Steps